 7. Do not give your dog excess treats during the journey

-Therefore, it is advisable to avoid giving your dog any treats when you are travelling or driving.
+Therefore, it is advisable to avoid giving your dog any treats when you are traveling or driving.

 8. Maintain the interior temperature of the car so that your dog is comfortable

 Your dog has a higher sensitivity to temperature than you.
-This means that you have to pay attention to the interior of your car to make sure that your dog is comfortable at all times.
+To keep your dog safe, this means that you have to pay attention to the interior of your car to make sure your dog is comfortable at all times.
 This can mean that you have to keep the air conditioning running during the summers, and keep the interior warm during the winters.

 In the summer air, you can also open the window for a little while to make sure that there is some fresh air in the car.
-However, make sure that it is not all the way down, so that your dog cannot stick their head out of the car.
+However, don’t put it all the way down, so that your dog cannot stick their head out the window.
 You should also never leave your dog alone in the car for an extended period of time.

-If you do have to run to a convenience store quickly, make sure you crank the window open a little bit and get back as soon as possible.
+If you do have to run to a convenience store quickly, make sure you crank the back seat window open a little bit and get back as soon as possible.